Shizu-ka/Format-New-Line/README.md

-The exe file is main.exe in the repository, but you can download it from here :
+The exe file is main.exe in the releases, or you can download it from here :

 http://tiny.cc/formatnewline